France in the long nineteenth century: Demographics

 Between 1795 and 1866, metropolitan France (that is, without overseas or colonial possessions) was the second most populous country of Europe, behind Russia, and the fourth most populous country in the world (behind China, India, and Russia); between 1866 and 1911, metropolitan France was the third most populous country of Europe, behind Russia and Germany.
 Unlike other European countries, France did not experience a strong population growth from the middle of the 19th century to the first half of the 20th century.
 The French population in 1789 is estimated at 28 million; by 1850, it was 36 million and in 1880 it was around 39 million.
 Slow growth was a major political issue, as arch-rival Germany continued to gain an advantage in terms of population and industry.
 Ways to reverse the trend became a major political issue.

 Until 1850, population growth was mainly in the countryside, but a period of slow urbanization began under the Second Empire.
 Unlike in England, industrialization was a late phenomenon in France.
 France's economy in the 1830s had a limited iron industry, under-developed coal supplies, and the great majority lived on farms.
 The systematic establishment of primary education and the creation of new engineering schools prepared an industrial expansion which would blossom in the following decades.
 French rail transport only began hesitantly in the 1830s, and would not truly develop until the 1840s, using imported British engineers.
 By the revolution of 1848, a growing industrial workforce began to participate actively in French politics, but their hopes were largely betrayed by the policies of the Second Empire.
 The loss of the important coal, steel and glass production regions of Alsace and Lorraine would cause further problems.
 The industrial worker population increased from 23% in 1870 to 39% in 1914.
 Nevertheless, France remained a rather rural country in the early 1900s with 40% of the population still farmers in 1914.
 While exhibiting a similar urbanization rate to the U.S. (50% of the population in the U.S. was engaged in agriculture in the early 1900s), the urbanization rate of France was still well behind that of the UK (80% urbanization rate in the early 1900s).

 In the 19th century, France was a country of immigration for peoples and political refugees from Eastern Europe (Germany, Poland, Hungary, Russia, Ashkenazi Jews) and from the Mediterranean (Italy, Spanish Sephardic Jews and North-African Mizrahi Jews).
 Large numbers of Belgian migrant workers laboured in French factories, particularly in the textile industry in the Nord.

 France was the first country in Europe to emancipate its Jewish population during the French Revolution.
 The Crémieux Decree of 1870 gave full citizenship for the Jews in French Algeria.
-By 1872, there were an estimated 86,000 Jews living in France (by 1945 this would increase to 300,000), many of whom integrated (or attempted to integrate) into French society, although the Dreyfus affair would reveal anti-semitism in certain classes of French society (see History of the Jews in France).
+By 1872, there were an estimated 86,000 Jews living in France (by 1945 this would increase to 300,000), many of whom integrated (or attempted to integrate) into French society, although the Dreyfus affair would reveal antisemitism in certain classes of French society (see History of the Jews in France).